nragland37/star-wars-fansite/README.md

 <br>

 ## Description
 This Star Wars Fansite is a Term-Project from a Web Development class at Webster University.
 In fact, this is the first website I had ever developed!
-It was created using *HTML5*, *CSS3*, and a bit of *JavaScript*.
+It was created using *HTML*, *CSS*, and a bit of *JavaScript*.
 The website is *exclusively* about the Star Wars films written by George Lucas.

 Below, are video snippets showcasing this websites *functionality* and *usability*.